tabuz/vivid-pool/content/en/news/first-block-on-cardano-network.md

 <i class="mb-4">08/06/2021 by Hubert</i>

-After almost 4 months of waiting we are happy to announce that we successfully verified our first block on Cardano network.
-This is very important step on our journey.
-Although confirmed block contained only 3 transactions with total value of 45k ₳ it feels rewarding to be able to finally add our tiny piece into decentralisation.
+After almost 4 months of waiting, we are happy to announce that we successfully verified our first block on Cardano network.
+This is a very important step on our journey.
+Although the confirmed block contained only three transactions with total value of 45k ₳ it feels rewardingto be able to finally add our tiny piece into decentralisation.

-To check more details about verified block click [here](https://adapools.org/blocks/db49069597973dac9fc2920add703278ceb0a3a9607d51b1d2b724102ea02c61)
+To check more details about verified block click [here](https://cardanoscan.io/transactions?blockHeight=5823813)

 We hope that very soon we will verify our second block.
 Stay tuned for more updates.